KadiSam01/KadiSam01/README.md

 - 🌟 About Me:
 - I am passionate about computer science and continuously strive to broaden my knowledge and skills.
 My passion for computer science knows no bounds, and I enjoy learning about areas ranging from the study of different types of data structures to algorithms, and artificial intelligence to augmented reality, cybersecurity, app development, and others.
 - 👀 Current Focus:
-- Improving problem-solving skills
+-Improving problem-solving skills
-- Linux
-- Understanding Data Structures & Algorithms
-- Understanding Computer Systems and Security
+-Playing Capture the Flag
+-Understanding Linux and Windows Operating System -Learning C
-- Understanding Networking
+-Understanding Networking
-- Proper and ethical use of data
+-Proper and ethical use of data
-- Playing CTFs for fun
+-SOC Analyst prerequisite path(HTB)
+-Playing capture the flags(CTF)
 - 😎Future Focus:
-- Learn C
-- Learn JavaScript and couple of frameworks
+- Learn JavaScript and a couple of frameworks
 - Improve Python skills
 - Recommendation systems
 - Learn new frameworks